-We will collect additional personal information about you in the course of providing our services to you.
-We may also collect personal information from third parties e.g. from your GP or another hospital, or relevant information from your relatives, or those who care for you and know you well.
-We may collect financial information to support your financial transactions.
+We will collect additional personal information about you in the course of providing our services to you, we may also collect personal information from third parties e.g. from your GP or another hospital or relevant information from your relatives or those who care for you and know you well; financial information to support your financial transactions.

-- provide you with the support services and other services requested
+- to provide you with the support services and other services requested

-- contact you or your next of kin
+- to contact you or your next of kin

-- record the contact or care you are receiving from our services
+- to record the contact or care you are receiving from our services

-- check and make improvements to our services
+- to check and make improvements to our services

-- protect the health and safety of our staff, visitors, service users and buildings
+- to protect the health and safety of our staff, visitors, service users and buildings

-If you are using our Dementia Together service, we may share your information, with your consent, with other organisations who can provide support that is not available within the Dementia Together service – i.e. for referral purposes.
+- in our Dementia Together service, to refer you, with your consent, to other organisations who can provide support that is not available within the Dementia Together service.

 We may also need to provide your information to our contractors and suppliers who provide services on our behalf, e.g. occupational therapists, speech therapists, physiotherapists.

-We use various health record systems, some of which are hosted by third parties.
-In palliative care some of these systems also allow records to be inputted directly into your centralised healthcare record.
-These systems are all hosted by third parties who also comply with the legislation.
+We use various health record systems, some of which are hosted by third parties and which in palliative care, also allow records to be input directly into your centralised health care record.
+These are all hosted by third parties who also comply with the legislation.

 We may also need to provide your information to regulatory bodies such as the Care Quality Commission, who govern our services, and Local Authorities and Clinical Commissioning Groups, who commission our services under contracts.